zmalone/chef-web-docs/source/manage-a-web-app/rhel/apply-and-verify-your-final-web-application-configuration/conclusion/_index.md

 [GITHUB] Get the final version of the `awesome_customers` cookbook [on GitHub](https://github.com/learn-chef/manage-a-web-app-rhel).

-In the next tutorial, [Learn to develop your infrastructure code locally](/local-development/rhel/), you'll learn how to speed up the development cycle by using Test Kitchen to configure your web application on a virtual machine.
+In the next tutorial, [Learn to develop your Red Hat Enterprise Linux infrastructure code locally](/local-development/rhel/), you'll learn how to speed up the development cycle by using Test Kitchen to configure your web application on a temporary virtual machine instance.

 <p style="font-size: 14px; font-style: italic;">
 This tutorial was adapted from <a href="http://misheska.com/blog/2013/06/16/getting-started-writing-chef-cookbooks-the-berkshelf-way/">Getting Started Writing Chef Cookbooks the Berkshelf Way</a>, by Mischa Taylor.
 It was updated for use with the Chef DK and the latest community cookbooks.